Δαίδαλα

 Δαίδαλα, πόλις τῆς Ῥοδίας ἢ χωρίον, Στράβων ιδʹ. ἔστι καὶ ὄρος τῆς Λυκίας τὰ Δαίδαλα. ἡ δὲ πόλις ἀπὸ Δαιδάλου τοῦ Ἰκάρου ἡ ἐν Λυκίᾳ. διά τινος γὰρ ἕλους ἐπορεύετο [διὰ] τοῦ Νίνου ποταμοῦ, καὶ ὑπὸ χερσύδρου δηχθέντα τελευτῆσαι καὶ ἐκεῖ ταφῆναι καὶ κτισθῆναι πόλιν φησὶν Ἀλέξανδρος ἐν Λυκιακοῖς. ἔστι καὶ Ἰνδικῆς. καὶ Κρήτης ἄλλη. ὁ πολίτης Δαιδαλεύς ὡς Σαμόσατα Σαμοσατεύς, καὶ Δαιδαλίς τὸ θηλυκόν.

-Daídala: a city of Rhodia, or a district; Strabo, book 14 (14.2.2; 14.3.1).
-There is also in Lycia a mountain called Daídala.
-But the city in Lycia is named after Daedalus son of Icarus.
-For, as Alexander says in his *Lyciaca* (FGrHist 273 F 61), he was travelling through a certain marsh by way of the river Ninus, and, having been bitten by a watersnake, died, and was buried there, and a city was founded (on the spot).
-There is also (a place called Daídala) in India, and another in Crete.
-The ethnic is Daidaleus, as from Samosata Samōsateus; and the feminine (form) is Daidalis.
+Daidala: a city of Rhodes, or a settlement; Strabo, book 14.
+There is also a mountain of Lykia, Daidala.
+The city in Lykia is named after Daidalos son of Ikaros: for, as he travelled through some marsh by way of the Ninos River, Alexander in his Lykiaka says that, having been bitten by a water-snake, he died, was buried there, and a city was founded.
+There is also one in India, and another of Crete.
+A citizen is a 'Daidaleus', and in the feminine 'Daidalis'.

 Herodian overlaps